 The Company's business is generally aided by an economic environment undergoing expansion, whether moderate or vibrant.
 Conversely, a muted economic recovery could adversely impact the demand for the Company's products.
-Economic data through the first quarter of 2013 has not provided a clear indication of the economy's direction.
-There have been conflicting signals of both progress and retraction creating uncertainty about the direction of the economy at least in the near term.
-The episode in Cyprus served as a reminder of the fundamental fiscal problems embedded in the European block of countries, the effects of which threaten to spill over into other regions of the world.
-Worries of a slowdown in China associated with financial administrators there addressing market excesses that have been bubbling up for years merit further surveillance.
-The Japanese announced version of "quantitative easing" has raised the specter of currency imbalances and potential negative consequences on international commerce.
+Economic data through the first half of 2013 has not provided a clear indication of the economy's direction although there are some indications that improvements are beginning to emerge domestically, especially in the area of the housing industry.
+The fundamental fiscal problems embedded in the European block of countries continue to linger the effects of which threaten to spill over into other regions of the world.
+While Greece occupied most of the headlines earlier in the year, the second quarter witnessed percolating issues in Spain and Portugal among other countries.
+Moving to the forefront, meanwhile, are ongoing worries of a slowdown in China associated with financial administrators there addressing market excesses that have been bubbling up for years.
+The initial review of "Abenomics" has been generally positive as the Japanese announced version of "quantitative easing" has raised the economic activity within that country.
+However, specter of currency imbalances and potential negative consequences on international commerce from a declining yen have yet to be played out.